 A CATHAYS primary school has paired up with pensioners from the community to retrace the lives of young men in World War One.

-Year five pupils from St Monica’s Church in Wales Primary School are using recently restored memorial boards from Pentrych St Baptist Church to find the living descendants of the men.
+Year five pupils from St Monica’s Church in Wales Primary School are using recently restored memorial boards from Pentyrch St Baptist Church to find the living descendants of the men.

 With the help from head librarian Katherine Whittington and sources at Cathays Heritage Library, the children have been using their interviewing skills on pensioners who regularly attend The Table, a café held in the church three times a week.